jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/BackendConfiguration.md

 # Tensix Backend Configuration

-Instruction descriptions assume the presence of the following pair of global variables, which are also mapped (one immediately after the other) in to the address space of RISCV B / T0 / T1 / T2 starting at address `TENSIX_CFG_BASE`:
+Instruction descriptions assume the presence of the following pair of global variables, which are also mapped (one immediately after the other) into the address space of RISCV B / T0 / T1 / T2 starting at address `TENSIX_CFG_BASE`:

 ```c
 uint32_t Config[2][CFG_STATE_SIZE * 4];